Navan Cycling Initiative is a community-based group that aims to make cycling in Navan and surrounding areas safe, enjoyable, and popular.

 - Primary & Secondary Schools

-- Retail (Navan town centre, shopping centres, retail parks, supermarket and all other businesses in the town environs)
+- Retail (Navan town centre, shopping centres, retail parks, and all other businesses in the town environs)

 - Enterprise (IDA & Digital Hub)

 - Leisure Amenities (swimming pool, parks, cinema, gyms)

 - Nature (Ramparts, Boyne Greenway, Athlumney River Walk, Boyne Valley to Lakeland County Greenway, )